Disperse flows throughout a network based on a input vectors of

 junction.)
 If changes to the input graph do not prompt changes to resultant

-flows, and the default contract = TRUE
+flows, and the default contract = TRUE is used, it may be that

 calculations are using previously cached versions of the contracted graph.